e-baumer/e-baumer.github.io/_posts/2023-01-30-product-led.md

 * **Sales-Led** - Sales-led organizations are organizations where the sales team is selling ahead of the road map.
 I understand this to mean that the sales team are promising features or products that don’t necessarily exist in the present.
 * **Visionary-Led** - Visionary-led organizations are based on someone’s view of the vision and when that person leaves the company, the question becomes how do you sustain the vision.
 * **Technology-Led** - Technology-led organizations are “all about the cool tech”.
-They are organizations that work on building out cool “tech” but that don’t have value to the users.
+They are organizations that work on building out cool “tech” which doesn’t necessarily have value to the customer.

 These alternatives are all presented in the extremes and in the presentation it’s made to seem that you are either product-led or one of these other extremes and I think that is dangerous.
 Why is this dangerous?